OECD Home › Environment › Publications & Documents

 This is one in a series of Advisory Notes that supplement the OECD DAC Good Practice Guidance on Strategic Environmental Assessment (SEA).
-It discusses how to integrate the consideration of ecosystem services into SEAs of policies, plans and programmes (PPPs) at various levels.
+It guides planners and policy makers in applying SEA to post-conflict development.

 This book is part of the OECD Environmental Performance Reviews Programme, which conducts peer reviews of environmental conditions and progress in each member country.
 It scrutinises countries' efforts to meet both domestic objectives and international commitments.

 Nuclear energy can play an important role in the energy mix for the 21st century.
 Joining forces to allow nations safe and secure access to nuclear power is critical to rise to the challenge of energy security.

 This OECD Policy Guidance provides information and advice on how to facilitate the integration of climate change adaptation within development co-operation.

 English, , 284kb

 How effective are the stimulus packages introduced by OECD countries?
 This report examines up-to-date data on the stimulus packages introduced by OECD countries and major emerging economies.
 It includes recommendations on how packages could help achieve both short and long-term economic, social and environmental benefits, including low-carbon growth.